kdakan/Building-a-Pascal-Compiler/README.md

 ```

 ## 8. Lex regular expressions and operators:
-The regular expressions used in Lex include lex operators and the characters that we want to be recognized by the scanner.
+The regular expressions used in Lex include lex operators and the characters that are to be recognized by the scanner.
 ```
 .     single character other than \n            .a              a and its previous character that is not beginning of a line
 *     zero or more characters                   a[a-z]*         lower case words beginning with a (including the word "a")